mahipshah/England-Tour-of-India-Test-Series-2021/README.md

 There are two folders,

-(i) Raw Ball-to-Ball data for each Test match where each file contains each inning, each day and a teams tab.
-(ii) Jupyter Notebook which reads the data from the test match and performs the analysis in Python
+(i) Raw Ball-to-Ball data for each Test match where each file contains each inning, each day and a teams tab. \n (ii) Jupyter Notebook which reads the data from the test match and performs the analysis in Python